She asked me twice what I wanted for dinner, which really

 to go.”

-He wasn’t one man; he was part of an extended family and an active community.
-And I wasn’t just a visitor; I was the granddaughter of the
+And I wasn’t just a visitor.
+I was the granddaughter of the

-original owners of this farm; the people who hosted the dances.
+original owners of this farm; of the people who hosted dances that were famous

 I stepped down onto the ladder and slowly closed the trap